An Initiative by the British Columbia Ministry of Environment

 Sawmills – A Contributor to Unhealthy Air Pollutants

+The wood processing industry is an established and important sector in the Canadian economy.
+But its waste discharges are also a common characteristic and pose significant environmental concerns.
+Sawmills contribute to a number of air polluting constituents.
+First and foremost, minute sawdust particles from sawing of wood disperse into the air that people breathe.
+These particles can be extremely dangerous if they settle in people’s lungs.
 Burning of sawdust is also a grave environmental concern.
 Alarmingly high emissions of toxic gasses such as carbon monoxide, nitrogen dioxide, and sulfur dioxide through burning of sawdust highlight how the environment, sawmill workers and the rest of the people within the region are affected.

 Exemplary Approach by the Ministry of Environment

+In light of such concerns, the code of practice allows standardization of the control and mitigation of these discharges and can further ensure a healthier environment for the citizens of BC.
 This "permit by rule" instated by the BC Ministry of Environment is a follow up on regulations that had been earlier introduced to the wood processing industries in other North American jurisdictions, including Oregon, Texas, and Alberta.
 They are positive initiatives that can enable other cities and provinces to follow suit.